Do You Need PR Insurance?

 Think PR insurance is an unnecessary expense?
 Think again.

 As per Cornerstone Insurance, it’s a ‘cornerstone’ of risk management.
-And, as former Goldman Sachs President Gary Cohn once said, ‘if you don’t invest in risk management, it doesn’t matter what business you’re in, it’s a risky business.’
+And, as former Goldman Sachs President and COO Gary Cohn once said, ‘if you don’t invest in risk management, it doesn’t matter what business you’re in, it’s a risky business.’

 He’s right.
 And public relations is no exception.